Tomobodo/extension-parse/README.md

-# OpenFL Parse
+# Parse

-Only available on Android at the moment.
+Provide acces to Parse from OpenFL.

 ## Usage